laminlabs/bionty-base/docs/faq/faq.md

 # Frequently asked questions

-Frequently asked questions about the usage and design of bionty.
+Frequently asked questions about the usage and design of Bionty.

 ---